dimassdoubles/appsilon/README.md

 # appsilon

-A new Flutter project.

-## Getting Started

-This project is a starting point for a Flutter application.
+---

+## What this project is all about

+In the modern age of technology, people's desire for convenience and efficiency is growing rapidly.
+One area where convenience is particularly important is in the realm of payment methods, including laundry payments.
+To address this demand, our goal is to create a user-friendly mobile application specifically designed for laundry payments, aiming to simplify the process and enhance customer experience.

+---

 A few resources to get you started if this is your first Flutter project: